zoot101/snapraid-daily/README.md

 * Download the script from this page [HERE](https://github.com/zoot101/snapraid-daily/blob/main/snapraid-daily)
 * Place it somewhere and make it executable.
 For Example:
   - `chmod +x snapraid-daily && sudo cp snapraid-daily /usr/bin/`
 * Copy the config to **/etc/snapraid-daily.conf** and edit it to your needs.
 Just like above, the comments included should help, if not read on below.
-Note that the script should run out of the box with the default config file.
+Note that the script should run out of the box with the default config file, but will not send any emails.
 * Call the script directly to test it out.
 See the [Usage](#usage)
   - `snapraid-daily`
 * Download the snapraid-daily.timer and snapraid-daily.service from the systemd-files folder here to **/etc/systemd/system**